exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

 As well as writing to memory, `monitor` can also provide real-time information about parameters such as temperature, and read/write to some of the analog ports.
 See the [official monitor documentation](https://redpitaya.readthedocs.io/en/latest/appsFeatures/command_line_tools/com_line_tool.html#monitor-utility) for more information.

-See [‪Anton Potočnik's Stopwatch tutorial](http://antonpotocnik.com/?p=489265) for a more advanced application of *GPIO* using two channels, and both input and output.
+See [‪Anton Potočnik's Stopwatch tutorial](http://antonpotocnik.com/?p=489265) for a more advanced application of *GPIO* using two channels, with both input and output.
 After this if you want to learn more about *AXI* you can read Chapters 2.3, 10, and 19 of [The Zynq Book](http://www.zynqbook.com/), and then the [Xilinx AXI Documentation](https://docs.xilinx.com/v/u/en-US/pg144-axi-gpio).